matrix-org/gsoc/_projects/nheko-polish.md

 - Manage logged in devices.
 - Fix theming issues on different platforms.
 - You should be able to autocomplete room names, aliases and `/commands`.
-- Read markers are weird.
+- Read markers are don't always behave as a user would expect (rooms not being marked read correctly and such).
 - Improve scrolling behaviour (on mobile especially).
 - Improve behaviour on network loss.
+For example:
+    - Improve UI for notifying the user that they are offline
+    - Sometimes the client stops receiving new messages until restart when network communications are lost
 - Improve support for mobile and touch devices (like the PinePhone).

+This list of issues is not definitive and should not be considered the requirements for the GSOC project.
 There are probably more issues, that could apply and not all of them have to be fixed as part of GSoC.
 Pick some you like and include them in your proposal.

 #### Contacts